 HAF assistance may be used to pay past-due (1) property taxes, (2) insurance premiums, and (3) HOA fees, condominium fees, cooperative maintenance or common charges that threaten sustained ownership of the property (such as legal services that support measures to prevent displacement).
-Past due property charges for years prior to 2016 are not eligible for assistance.
+Past due property assistance.
 Delinquencies must be brought current by program assistance or resolved concurrently with the program providing assistance.